MabezDev/xtensa-rust-quickstart/README.md

-# Experiments with Rust on the xtensa architecture
+# Rust on the xtensa architecture

 ## Building